onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 # nix run 'nixpkgs#neovim' -- nvim ~/.config/nix/nix.conf
 ```

+You can ask `nix` command for `--help` on it or on any of its subcommands.

 Nix will only ever build things once for any set of inputs.
 What does that mean?
 In plain English, something like this: